Order-disorder transition in the zero-temperature Ising model on random graphs: Discussion

 \section{Discussion}

-We have studied the transition from disorder to consensus in zero-temperature dynamics on the randomly dilute Curie Weiss model as we move from sparse to dense random graphs by increasing the mean degree $\langle k\rangle$.
-The transition depends on the network size $N$, which shifts the transition point to higher values of $k$.
+We have studied the transition from disorder to order in zero-temperature dynamics on the randomly dilute Curie-Weiss model as we move from sparse to dense random graphs by increasing the mean degree.
+The transition depends on the graph size $N$, which shifts the critical degree to higher values of $k$.
 In the transition region realizations can be trapped in a plethora of local minima with zero magnetization ($|m|_{\text{final}} \approx 0$).

 We may describe the persistence of these local minima in the context of community structure in networks.
-As we have seen for certain configurations of $N$ and $k$, the system consistently converges to metastable states, which raises the question whether the graph partitions given by these states can be related to partitions in the classical sense of community detection, such as the ones gained by modularity maximization \cite{Newman2004a}.
-Previous works have shown that for random graphs, $\lim_{k \to \infty}Q \to 0$ \cite{Guimera2004,McDiarmid2019}.
-The traps the system converges to in our case correspond to partitions that are therefore not uncovered by modularity.
+As we have seen for certain configurations of $N$ and $k$, the system consistently converges to metastable states, which raises the question whether the graph partitions given by these states can be related to partitions in the sense of community detection, such as the ones gained by modularity maximization \cite{Newman2004a}.
+The intuition is that \textit{communities} correspond to clusters of nodes that are more strongly connected within their cluster than across the network.
+Following this approach, a given partition $b$ of a graph $G$ is evaluated using the following function,

+where the entry of the adjacency matrix $A_{ij} = 1$ if there exists an edge between nodes $i$ and $j$, $0$ otherwise.
+The normalization factor $2m=\sum_{i,j}A_{ij}$ makes the measure comparable across network sizes.
+The community index of node $i$ is denoted by $b_i$ and $\delta_{b_i,b_j} = 1$ if $i$ and $j$ are in the same community, $0$ otherwise.
+The term $k_ik_j/2m$ implements the configuration model \cite{Chung2002,fosdick2018configuring} as the null model to which the real network structure is compared.
+The modularity $Q^*(A)$ of a graph is then defined as the maximum modularity of all its possible partitions:

+Previous works have shown that for random graphs, $\lim_{k \to \infty}Q^* \to 0$ \cite{Guimera2004,McDiarmid2020}.
+The metastable traps the system converges to in the case of the randomly dilute Curie-Weiss model discussed here therefore correspond to partitions that are not uncovered by modularity maximization methods.